-- People in the United States are 26 times more likely to be killed in a gun homicide than those in other high-income countries. - On an average day, 120 Americans die from gun violence. - Access to a gun triples the rate at which suicide occurs, with nearly 60% of suicides involving a gun. - Domestic violence victims are five times more likely to be killed when the abuser has a gun. - Black Americans are 12 times mores likely to die by guns than white Americans. - Each year, over 3,000,000 children are directly exposed to gun violence. - Guns have become the leading cause of death for Americans aged 0-19 years old.
+- People in the United States are 26 times more likely to be killed in a gun homicide than those in other high-income countries. - On an average day, 110 Americans die from gun violence. - Access to a gun triples the rate at which suicide occurs, with nearly 60% of suicides involving a gun. - Domestic violence victims are five times more likely to be killed when the abuser has a gun. - Each year, over 3,000,000 children are directly exposed to gun violence. - In 2020, guns became the leading cause of death for Americans aged 0-19 years old.